fjames86/frpc/README.md

 (pounds.log:stop-following)
 ```

-Users may also write to this log if they wish, you should simply use a different tag.
+Users may also write to this log if they wish, you should simply use a different tag (note: [nefarious](https://github.com/fjames86/nefarious)
+shares the frpc log).

 ```
 (let ((tag (babel:string-to-octets "MYLG")))
   (defun my-log (lvl format-control &rest args)